eth2-spectrum/prysm-helm/arm64/README.md

 Needs to be built for linux/arm64v8 when deploying to a raspberry pi.
 Experimental features (docker ce >=19.03) must be enabled to be able to perform this build.

-The following packages must be installed as well
+The following packages must be installed
 ```shell script
 sudo apt-get install -y qemu binfmt-support qemu-user-static
 ```